sensorario/queryfilters/doc/examples/skiprel.md

 # Skip rel

-Not all relation should be present in querystring.
+Not all relations should be present in querystring.
 This method provide a solution to remove relations.

 ```javascript